o7g8/aws-cdk-dotnet-microservice/README.md

 Create the Lambda project `SavePolicy` as described in <https://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/lambda-creating-project-in-visual-studio.html> using `SQS` blueprint.

+To see the Lambda handler name right-click on the `SavePolicy` project and choose `Publish tpo AWS Lambda..` - you will see the `Handler` in the bottom of the dialog.

-Write the CDK code instantiating a SQS queue, a Lambda saving policies and a DynamoDB table.
+Write the CDK code instantiating a SQS queue, SSM Parameter, a Lambda saving policies and a DynamoDB table.

 TODO: paste the code snippets.

+You can also debug the CDK code locally in VS2019.
+Set a breakpoint and start the debugger.

+You can also debug the Lambda code locally: set a breakpoint on the `foreach` statement in `Function.cs` of `SavePolicy`.
+Right-click on the `SavePolicy` project and in the opened browser pick `SQS` in the `Example Requests` drop-down, then click the `Execute Function`.
+After the execution the result and log output will be shown in the browser window.

+You can configure the debug environment for the Lambda in `src\lambdas\SavePolicy\aws-lambda-tools-defaults.json`.

-Now you should get a stack with a SQS queue, a Lambda and a DynamoDB table.
+Now you should get a stack with a SQS queue, SSM Parameter with the queue URL, a Lambda and a DynamoDB table.
 See if your stack builds and can be deployed:

 ```powershell
 cdk synth